We recreated and adapted global e-learning content so a multinational business could deliver the same high-quality training in 18 languages.

 However, creating effective e-learning content can be difficult when it involves adapting it to many different languages and cultures.

-The global restaurant chain wanted their range of Instructor-Led Training (ILT) content to be recreated in 18 languages.
+The global restaurant chain’s intention was for their range of Instructor-Led Training (ILT) content to be relevant in 18 languages.
 This included:

 - a training guide to help instructors teach the various topics in a coherent and well-structured manner